 The advantage of DM integrated into Project Management is simple if there is a document that is project related it is associated with and remains in the project.
 Yet, can be “found” as part of the DM.
 Project files are used in the project.
 So storing them there makes the most sense, especially if the DM is capable of finding them wherever they are located.
 It also means compliance is more straightforward as the bulk of the details related to the project itself.

 A desktop app, ala Dropbox™ app or Microsoft OneDrive™ that sync files on your desktop with those in storage are a HUGE productivity boost.
 But they don’t necessarily integrate into the Projects.
 One App puts both the desktop files functionality of a Dropbox™ App and of a fully integrated Project Directory functionality.
-It mirrors the Projects files a user has permission to access on their desktop.
+It mirrors the Project files a user has permission to access on their desktop.
 Save a file locally and it is synced directly into the project with all the controls expected of a DM system.
 This is productivity on steroids.

 5. Easy to implement and simple to use

 It’s all about the user.
 An Intelligently Organized DM system can greatly influence the ability and will of team members to use it.
 Make it logical to them and they will use it.
 They will know how to support each other too.
 It also needs an attractive UI – code for logical to understand.
 What’s easy to understand is easy to use, and what is easy to use, will be used.
 A strong and robust search feature with proper filters will support any needs, so it needs to be flexible.
 All kinds of files should be supported, with a preview option.
 Without a preview, users will search using the download and open option absorbing precious network bandwidth.
 Lastly, dropping a document into a chat is essential.
-The DMS should be accessible from and for many parts of whatever other systems you use.
+The Document Management Software should be accessible from and for many parts of whatever other systems you use.

 6. Advanced Document Search